Key takeaways

 One of the clearest signs that you are dating potential is that your standards shrink in the presence of hope.

 You say you need consistency, but accept confusion.
 You say you need emotional availability, but wait around for almost.
 You say you need respect, but keep explaining small forms of disregard.
+You say you want clear effort, but you keep treating intention as if it were follow-through.

 This does not make you weak.
 It means hope has become louder than your own evidence.

-The reality audit
+The dating potential reality audit

 Use this when you feel attached to someone's potential.